 Kavanaugh Hailed At Federalist Society As Protesters Attempt Disruption

-A vast hall filled with members of the conservative Federalist Society Thursday night welcomed Supreme Court Justice Brett Kavanaugh as a conquering hero, while outside on a large screen protesters played video from Kavanaugh's confirmation hearing of testimony by Christine Blasey Ford, the woman who accused him of sexual misconduct.
+A vast hall filled with members of the conservative Federalist Society on Thursday night welcomed Supreme Court Justice Brett Kavanaugh as a conquering hero, while outside on a large screen protesters played video from Kavanaugh's confirmation hearing of testimony by Christine Blasey Ford, the woman who accused him of sexual misconduct.

-His appearance marked the first time Kavanaugh addressed the group that played a key role in his confirmation process.
+His appearance marked the first time since joining the bench that Kavanaugh addressed the group that played a key role in his confirmation process.
 Grinning with pleasure, he delivered an address that was largely a laundry list of people to whom he offered "gratitude" for securing his "new job" — as a justice on the nation's highest court.

 "I signed up for what I knew would be an ugly process," Kavanaugh said.
 But, he quickly added, "maybe not that ugly."